Leeds has an incredible history – but you may not have heard of these long-forgotten stories.

-After fiddling Perigo and her husband out of a chunk of money, she tried to kill them off, disguising her poison as medicine.
-She succeeded with Rebecca but not William.
-He quickly realised that he had been fooled, so he set up a sting operation with local police and they found a secret stash of arsenic.
+After fiddling Perigo and her husband out of a chunk of money, she tried to kill them, disguising her poison as medicine.
+She succeeded with Rebecca, but not William.
+He quickly realised that he’d been fooled and set up a sting operation with local police.
+They found a secret stash of arsenic.
 She was sent to trial, found guilty and executed at York just three days later.
-Quite the story of a woman who has haunted Leeds, both in life and in death.

 The pioneering black circus owner loved by The Beatles

-Have you heard the one about the first black British circus owner, revered by The Beatles?
-The life of Pablo Fanque was an incredible one.
-Slavery had only just been outlawed in England, yet Fanque became a huge hit across the country.
-His circus was considered to be the best of the Victorian era and the bulk of his shows were in Leeds.
-He even took part in it himself – he was known for his equestrian tricks and dancing horses.
+The story of Pablo Fanque is an incredible one.
+Slavery had only just been outlawed in England, yet Fanque became first black British circus owner.
+His shows were considered to be the best of the Victorian era and the bulk of them were performed in Leeds.
+He even took part himself, in fact, he was known for his equestrian tricks and dancing horses.

-Born William Darby in Norwich, his life was not without tragedy.
+Born William Darby, his life was not without tragedy.
 His first wife died at the King Charles Croft Amphitheatre on The Headrow when the viewing gallery collapsed during a tightrope performance by one of their sons.
-It didn’t stop him though, and as his business thrived, so too did his charitable giving – he was known as a generous man who continued to give to the needy until his death in 1871.
+He didn’t let it stop him though, and as his business thrived, so too did his charitable giving.

-His reputation lives on in music, as he was the inspiration behind The Beatles’ song ‘Being For the Benefit of Mr Kite!’ and even features on the cover of the iconic ‘Sgt Peppers Lonely Hearts Club Band’ album.
-You can show your respect for him to this very day, as his gravestone still stands in St George’s Fields Cemetery at the University of Leeds.
+Pablo died in 1871, and his gravestone can be found in St George’s Fields Cemetery at the University of Leeds, but the man lives on in song.
+He was the inspiration behind The Beatles’ song ‘Being For the Benefit of Mr Kite!’ and even features on the cover of the iconic ‘Sgt Peppers Lonely Hearts Club Band’ album.

 The Leeds mummy that wouldn’t die… again